foliagecanine/tritium-os/README.md

 or for other distributions
 `sudo [Package Manager Install Command] qemu`

+You need mtools to create the filesystem image.
+You can get it by running this command:
+`sudo apt-get install mtools`
+or for other distributions
+`sudo [Package Manager Install Command] mtools`

 You will also need grub-mkrescue, which is a part of the grub2 package.
 You can get it by running this command:
 `sudo apt-get install grub2`
 or for other distributions